 Employment Obligations and Taxation Of Employees

 An employment contract is an agreement whereby one party (the employee) undertakes to perform work in subordination to the other party (the employer) in return for remuneration.
 The contract is not subject to any special form, unless specified by the Act.
-A written form is required for employment contracts, with a fixed duration of at least 1 year.
+A written form is required for employment contracts.
 Such written documents are exempted from stamp tax and other fees.

 The parties are free to draw up the employment contract in a manner commensurate to their needs, without prejudice to the limitations brought up by legislation.

 Employment contracts can be made for a definite (fixed-term) or indefinite (open-ended) period.
 In terms of the manner of working, these contracts may be concluded on a full-time or part-time basis, or with a trial (probation) period, or in various other forms.

 If the parties have agreed to include a trial clause in the employment contract, the duration of the trial term cannot exceed 2 months, during which both parties are free to terminate the contract without observing the notice period/paying compensation.
 The employee’s entitlement to wages and other rights for the days worked is reserved.